FullByte/FullByte.github.io/docs/tech/tools/copy-files.md

 #### Script

+In a commmand prompt run `winscp.com` and login to a session.
+It is also possible to pass on all commands directly or attach a script with all commands.

+**Basic Example:**

-Save this script to a file (e.g. WinSCPWebDAVExample.txt)
+Save this [script](https://winscp.net/eng/docs/scripting) to a file (e.g. WinSCPWebDAVExample.txt)

 ```txt
 open https://username@webdav.domain.com/